Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Roland TD-17KL

-The Roland TD-17KL is priced just barely under the $1000 threshold & is one of the best electronic drums.
+The Roland TD-17KL is priced just barely under the $1000 threshold & is one of the top-rated electronic drum set of 2020.
 The kit comes with the sounds and features one can expect from Roland’s classic V-Drums thanks to 50 premium quality drumkits.
 Regardless of your experience level, you can find the nuance and expression necessary to cultivate the perfect tracks.

 For instance, the “acoustic” kit provides a warm and wooden timbre while the “studio” option is ideal for recording.
 Other options include the air-tight “compact” for intimate settings as well as the ever-intense “metal” mode.
 The Roland TD-17KL includes layering abilities, too, so that drummers can put a personal touch on each component.